 4. Some Pioneer Receivers Arent Compatible

 You need to check your manual, especially if you have an older receiver.
-This is because some Pioneer receivers simply wont display anything in the TV if connected via HDMI.
+This is because some Pioneer receivers simply won’t display anything on the TV if connected via HDMI.
 Instead, they must use an analog RCA cable.

 In this case, you need to switch the TV input to analog and go through the setup menu.